cse-250-2018/G52-Funbook/README.md

 We would also like to thank the following individuals, without whom the completion of this project would not have been possible.

-•	Tanhab Hossain, CSE 2018-19, SUST, for his help and guidance in implementing Firebase.
+•	Tanhab Hossain, CSE 2018-19, SUST, for his kind help and guidance in implementing Firebase.

 •	Sadekujjaman Saju, CSE 2017-18, SUST, for his warm support and guidance.